elidoran/cosmos-navigator-location/README.md

 # Cosmos Navigator Location [![Build Status](https://travis-ci.org/elidoran/cosmos-navigator-location.svg?branch=master)](https://travis-ci.org/elidoran/cosmos-navigator-location)

-Browser location as a reactive value to be the root of a new router system.
+Browser location as a reactive value as the simple root of a new router system.

 Uses both `click` and `popstate` events to track the current browser location.

-Allows setting state into `History` via `Nav.setState(Object)`.
+Allows setting state into `History` via `Nav.setState(Object)` and `Nav.addState(Object)`.

-Retains simplicity by avoiding extra work, such as:
+Maximum simplicity by avoiding extra work, such as:

 1. processing location into parts: path, query, fragment
 2. storing and calling exit/entry callbacks